anay-m/anay-m.github.io/_projects/A2Go.md

 ---
-name: Augmented Reality - A2 Go
+name: A2 Go
-tools: [Unity, C#, Sketchfab, Mixamo]
+tools: [Swift, Unity, C#, Sketchfab, Mixamo]
 image: https://i.postimg.cc/HxGXT182/a2go.png
-description: An University of Michigan themed AR game.
+description: An University of Michigan themed AR app (iOS).
 Check out UMich landmarks and more in Augmented Reality!
 ---

 # Augmented Reality - A2 Go